wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-00  Session One Intros.md

  - [ ]  **Shear** (Trey)

 - Open with Shear in his small room above the Moonlit Forge (in the town of Skairn), where he starts his day.
 When he leaves the room, he is greeted by Brugha (the orc who essentially raised him), who is working at the forge.
+	- "Rise an’ shine, then.
+Sun’s been up an hour an’ all, but I s’pose it don’t matter much to you, eh?"
+	- "What’re ye up to today, then?
+Gonna make yerself useful, or just thinkin’ deep thoughts again?"
 - Shear leaves the Moonlit Forge and walks through the Driftwood Market, on his way to the Forsaken Shrine where he often spends his days.
 Ask Trey if Shear goes anywhere else, or does anything, on his way to the shrine.
 - Shear arrives at a dilapidated shine on the border of the Forsaken Forest.
 This is the Forsaken Shrine, near the place where he was found.
 When he steps inside, he immediately knows something is amiss (passive Perception of 16), and that his things have been rummaged through by some creature which has since left (passive Insight of 16).
 Shear will need to track the creature through the Forsaken Forest, by succeeding in a DC 14 Survival check, with failure resulting in the paper drake finding him first.